jadecobra/python_tdd_exercises/source/truth table 01.rst

      def logical_negation(value):
          return value
-  the terminal updates to show an `AssertionError <./AssertionError.rst>`_.
+  the terminal updates to show an :doc:`AssertionError`.
 The ``logical_negation`` function returns the value it receives as input but the test expects it to return the opposite
 * we use the ``not`` keyword to make the function return the opposite of what it receives.
 Update the return statement in ``logical_negation`` to return the opposite of the value it receives
   .. code-block:: python